tjwombo/RNSArchipelago/README.md

 - RNSReloaded should have a filled in red box

 And then hit "Launch Application"

+## Connecting to Archipelago
+After launching the game through reloaded, a new lobby tab "ARCHIPELAGO" should appear.
+You must create the lobby under this tab in order to connect to Archipelago

+You can enter your archipelago address, player name, and password by clicking on the edit lobby settings while on the AP tab.
+- This is prefilled with the data in the mod conifg and automaitically updates the mod config with your most recent settings after leaving an AP lobby
+- **Note if the game closes before returning to this lobby setting screen, the new info may not get saved correctly, and the original lobby settings may not get restored correctly.**

+If you get disconnected mid run, the "ONWARD" loading area will not appear.
+You can reconnect by pausing the game and hit the reconnect button at the top to try reconnecting
+- Upon reconnection, the loading area should reappear.
+- Any checks obtained while disconnected will not be sent.
+This will eventually be updated.

 ## Dependencies
 This mod requires two dependencies, reloaded.sharedlib.hooks and RNSReloaded (along with their dependencies) which should be installed automatically regardless of which instalation method you choose.